techiediaries/guest-writer/articles/2018-01-08-building-modern-web-application-django-vuejs-part1.markdown

 ## Bootstrapping the Back-end Project

-Before you can create the front-end and the back-end applications you need to install some requirements in your development machine.
-For Django you need to have Python 3 (the latest version of Django requires Python 3), PIP and venv installed.
-For Vue.js you need to have Node.js, NPM and the Vue CLI installed
+Before you can create the back-end project you need to install some requirements in your development machine.
+For Django you need to have Python 3 (the latest version of Django requires Python 3), PIP and `venv` installed.

-Also make sure to install whatever database management system (DBMS) you want to use with Django.
-If you are not interested by using a full-fledged database management system, at this point, you can still work with Django using a SQLite database which allows you to have a file-based database that doesn't require any special installation.
+Please note that you don't need to install a full fledged database management system to develop with Django.
+You can use a SQLite database which allows you to have a file-based database that doesn't require any special installation.

 ### Installing the Requirements